AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

 #.
-For a non-library level package the *Boolean_*\ ``expression``
+With respect to dynamic semantics, specifying a given expression
-   Initial_Condition aspect acts as the Boolean parameter of an assume pragma placed immediately after the declaration of the package.
-For library level packages see :ref:`elaboration_issues`.
+   as the Initial_Condition aspect of a package is equivalent to specifying that expression as the argument of an Assert pragma occurring at the end of the (possibly implicit) statement list of the (possibly implicit) body of the package.
+[This equivalence includes all interactions with pragma Assertion_Policy.
+This equivalence does not extend to matters of static semantics, such as name resolution.]
+An Initial_Condition expression does not cause freezing until the point where it is evaluated [, at which point everything that it might freeze has already been frozen].

 .. centered:: **Verification Rules**

 #.
 The Initial_Condition aspect gives a proof obligation to show that the
    implementation of the ``package_specification`` and its body satisfy the